abpframework/abp/docs/en/Community-Articles/2024-09-18-Blazor-9-New-Features/post.md

-## Easily add add static server-side rendering pages
+## Easily add static server-side rendering pages

 With .NET 9, adding static server-side rendering (SSR) pages to globally interactive Blazor Web Apps has become simpler.
 The new `[ExcludeFromInteractiveRouting]` attribute allows developers to mark specific Razor component pages that require static SSR, such as those relying on HTTP cookies and the request/response cycle.
 Pages annotated with this attribute exit interactive routing and trigger a full-page reload, while non-annotated pages default to interactive rendering modes like `InteractiveServer`.
 This approach enables flexibility between static and interactive rendering depending on the page's requirements.